Has a plugin update ever affected your website? Or are you afraid of modifying your website while keeping your audiences on hold?

 These tabs will show help you with the following:

-- Staging Sites: You’ll see your staging sites listed here with options to open, update and delete them directly through the MainWP dashboard.
+- Staging Sites: Your staging sites are listed here with options to open, update and delete them directly through the MainWP dashboard.

 - Create New: This tab will help you create another staging site.

-- WP STAGING Settings: You’ll be able to manage the WP STAGING global settings for all the staging sites through this tab.
+- WP STAGING Settings: You can manage the WP STAGING global settings for all the staging sites through this tab.
 These include the option to Override General settings, set the DB copy query limit, file copy limit, and many more.

 Need to access the Global settings later?